Compiling Large Multi-Modal Requirement Documents into Runnable Software Systems: From an Agentic Test-Driven Perspective: Introduction

-Despite these sophisticated structures, the generation of a runnable system from a complicated multi-modal document remains elusive for several critical reasons.
+Despite these sophisticated structures, generating a runnable system from a multi-modal document remains difficult for the following reasons.
 First, most existing tools treat requirements as natural language prompts.
 However, natural language is inherently ambiguous and lacks the explicit hierarchy needed for repository-scale dependency tracking.
 MetaGPT’s waterfall approach \cite{hong2023metagpt} is procedural but less trustworthy in practice.
 For example, if a "Product Manager" agent misinterprets a requirement node, that error propagates into the architecture and code without an early-stage gate to stop the cascade.
 Second, reactive agents (e.g., OpenHands \cite{wang2024openhands}) are excellent at ``fixing'' but poor at ``compiling''.
 They often struggle with a blank-slate repository because they cannot proactively build a global data contract (e.g., among UI, API, and database) across hundreds of scenarios.
-This results in fragmented implementation where individual files are created but fail to integrate into a cohesive, runnable system.
+This results in fragmented implementations where individual files are created but fail to integrate into a cohesive, runnable system.